geez0219/website-ng/src/assets/branches/r1.0/example/image_generation/cvae.md

     FastEstimator-Finish: step: 12000; total_time: 65.35 sec; encoder_lr: 0.001; decoder_lr: 0.001;

-## Inference the image
+## Inferencing

-Once finishing model training, we will try to run those models on some testing data.
-We randomly select 5 images from testing dataset and infer them image by image.
+Once the model is trained, we will try to run our models on some testing data.
+We randomly select 5 images from the testing dataset and infer them image by image:

 ```python